 These are my basic strategies, probably subject to change.
 I am no expert, just a person dealing with healing and wanting to share what I do.

 1. I remember to honor FUN and joy.
 My addiction kicks into overdrive when I am denying my need for fun and childlike-ness and focusing only on Ms. Responsible’s over-the-top adultlike-ness.
-I have done this a LOT the past few years (but it started back in my 20th year, as you can read about here [link to come]).
+I have done this a LOT the past few years.
 That's why my addiction went totally off the deep end recently.
 Now that I know that I have these two sides, and that both of them need to be honored in equal measure, I stop each time I am craving cake or sugar and I think, “Where is the fun today?
 What can I do to honor my emotional and spiritual sides?”
 There’s always an easy answer: call a friend, read some Italian, find a good movie to watch, dance to my favorite House mixes, etc.

 3. I engage in conversation with my loved ones who know what it’s like to be facing such tough issues.
 This is a big one, because it involves being totally honest and vulnerable.
 I don’t have a problem with this, but I know that a lot of people do.
 The humans in my life who are dealing with recovery have, without exception, learned to be vulnerable, and they have no issues with opening themselves up to that vulnerability and letting me see it.
 In return, I feel totally comfortable doing the same.
 I think all addicts in recovery need this, and maybe that’s why group recovery sessions are so popular?